statisticalbiotechnology/bibook/bibook/retrieval/blast.md

 BLAST assesses the statistical significance of alignments using the Gumbel extreme value distribution (EVD) model.
 This model estimates the probability of an alignment score being due to chance.
 An E-value (expect value) is a statistical measure used in BLAST to assess the significance of an alignment with a score $S$.

 - **Definition**: The E-value represents the number of alignments with a score equal to or greater than $S$ that would be expected to occur by chance in the searched database.
 - **Interpretation**: Lower E-values indicate more significant alignments.
-For example, an E-value of 0.01 suggests that this alignment quality would be obtained by chance 1 time out of a hundred with a query sequence of the same length and database.
+For example, an E-value of 0.01 means that, on average, 0.01 alignments of this quality or better would be expected by chance for a query sequence of the same length searched against a database of the same size — i.e. roughly one such chance alignment per hundred searches.
+(Strictly, the E-value is an expected *number* of hits rather than a probability, but for small E-values it closely approximates the probability of seeing at least one such alignment by chance.)

 The E-values in BLAST searches provide a direct indication of alignment quality: